 Executive Plan benefits upon early retirement (on or after age 55) are calculated under the same formula as normal retirement benefits except that the early retirement benefit is reduced by 0.3% for each month by which the executive's early retirement precedes age 62, and by an additional 0.2% for each month by which the executive's early retirement precedes age 60.
-Executive Plan benefits are payable based on a 50% joint and survivor form of annuity distribution, except that benefits are paid out as a lump sum upon a change in control.
+Executive Plan benefits are payable based on a life annuity distribution (although 50% of the benefits are payable to the participant's surviving spouse in the event of his or her death after commencing benefits), except that benefits are paid out as a lump sum if a participant as of the date of a change in control experiences a termination of employment within 2 years following the change in control.
 Participation in the Executive Plan is at the sole discretion of the Compensation Committee which closed the Plan to new participants in 2007.
-As described under the "Employee Benefits" section on page 39, all benefit accruals under the Executive Plan were frozen effective as of December 31, 2016.
+As described under the "Employee Benefits" section on page 38, all benefit accruals under the Executive Plan were frozen effective as of December 31, 2016.